Buckinghamshire-Digital-Service/hr-service-desk-alpha/README.md

 ### SSH / Keys

-To give BuddyCI access to the integration server, the public key (found at `/environment-variables`) should be added to the `deploy` user's `~/.ssh/authorized_keys` file on the staging server.
+To give BuddyCI access to the integration server, it has its own AWS IAM user set up.